tiibuturner/tiibuturner/README.md

 Welcome to my GitHub- profile.👋
-I am studying Business Information Technolog at Hämeen ammattikorkeakoulu (HAMK). 💻 I am on my second year.
-I plan to graduate in May 2025.
+I am studying Business Information Technolog at Hämeen ammattikorkeakoulu (HAMK). 💻 I am on my second year and I plan to graduate in May 2025.

 Passionate about cloud computing and everything that links to that. ☁️ Very fond of RobotFramework. 🤖

-👉 I am currently working on a pile of homeworks, but also my own project: TimeToFocus.
+👉 I am currently working on a pile of homeworks, but also my own projects.

 👉 I am currently learning about analytics and the ways to do it.

+👉 On my spare time, I am studying about DevOps and containerization. 🤓

 👈 You can find my LinkedIn- profile in there!